marionebl/led-canvas-led/README.md

 led-canvas-led
 ==============

-Example LED class to be used with by https://github.com/marionebl/led-canvas.
+Example LED class to be used by https://github.com/marionebl/led-canvas.